CU-DSI-Scholars/site-source/content/post/2020-05-18-project-augmented-supervised-topic-models.md

 thumbnailImagePosition: left
 thumbnailImage: https://res.cloudinary.com/vdoriecu/image/upload/c_thumb,w_200,g_face/v1589993115/textmining_dvxgpk.png
 ---
-In this project we'll be expending on existing family of supervised topic models.
-These models extend LDA to document collections where for each document we observe additional labels or values of interest.
-More specifically, one of the goals of this project, is to use additional document level data, such as author information, to develop better exploratory data tools.
+In this project we'll be expanding on the existing family of supervised topic models.
+These models extend LDA to document collections where, for each document, we observe additional labels or values of interest.
+More specifically, one of the goals of this project is to use additional document level data, such as author information, to develop better exploratory data tools.

 <!--more-->